How to Budget Step 8 – Refining your Budget

 Increase Your Income

-Increasing your income can be a more effective way to balance your A plan showing targets for income and expenses over a fixed time period, such as a month or a year..
+Increasing your income can be a more effective way to balance your budget.
 However, it has its own challenges and often requires a significant investment of your time and/or money.
 Examples of ways to increase your income include:

 - Work overtime if you are eligible.